shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 }
 ```

-This allows the owner of an item transfer any reward to their wallet.
+This allows the owner of an item to transfer any reward to their wallet.

 And there we go!
 Our smart contract is finished.
 Now let's learn how to deploy it.